thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   # by the 'img' shortcode.
   geekdocImageLazyLoading = true

-  # (Optional, default false) Set HTMl <base> to .Site.BaseURL if enabled.
+  # (Optional, default false) Set HTMl <base> to .Site.Home.Permalink if enabled.
 It might be required
   # if a subdirectory is used within Hugos BaseURL.
   # See https://developer.mozilla.org/de/docs/Web/HTML/Element/base.
   geekdocOverwriteHTMLBase = false